Taximan/Leddit/README.md

-Because this site isn't meant to be any serious its been done on sqlite, however you should be able to just run it with any supproted by knex db like postgresql, mysql or (risky) mongodb.
+Because this site isn't meant to be any serious its been done on sqlite, however you should be able to just run it with any supported by knex db like postgresql, mysql or (risky) mongodb.